simonromain5/interaction-models/rst/introduction.rst

 Introduction
 ============

-In this library, we introduce several models of random walks.
-They are used to reproduce human movement in closed space.
+This library implements several models of human face-to-face interactions in a closed environment.
+The models range from the brownian motion model to some specific pedestrian models.